abaidmalik243/pwa-replit-app/replit.md

 **Branch-Based Access Control**: Comprehensive branch filtering across all modules.
 Non-admin users (staff, riders) are automatically restricted to viewing only data from their assigned branch.
 Backend uses `requireBranchAccess()` helper which enforces branch access - throws 403 if non-admin user has no branchId assigned.
 Routes using branch filtering: orders, expenses, POS tables/sessions, shifts, riders, deliveries, inventory transactions.
 Admins can access all branches or filter by specific branchId.

+**Expense Management System**: Daily expense tracking with 24-hour window filter (5:00 AM today to 4:59 AM tomorrow).
+Supports multiple categories including Rent, Utilities, Supplies, Salaries, Marketing, Maintenance, Transportation, Staff, and Other.
+When category is "Staff", a Staff Member dropdown appears populated with active staff from the selected branch.
+Expenses can link to staff members via optional `staffId` field.
+Admins bypass all permission checks and can manage expenses across all branches.
+Staff users are restricted to their assigned branch only.

 ## External Dependencies

 -   **UI Component Libraries**: Radix UI, shadcn/ui